"Leaders have to be ready to adapt, to move, to forget yesterday." Tom Peters

 I agree.
 I get pretty down about it some days, but other times I think there's a good leavening system at work here.

-best price on viagra with prescription CK: When I worked in Japan, my friends would say, "My God, it's hard to compete in this country because they work so hard."
+CK: When I worked in Japan, my friends would say, "My God, it's hard to compete in this country because they work so hard."
 There was a rail strike when I was there.
 Everybody still went to work, but they had little black bands on their arms.
 I thought to myself, they're so loyal; they would do anything for this country.
 Americans are much more individualistic.
 I wondered how we could compete.
 But the strength of the Japanese is also their weakness because they're so closed and rigid.
 The longer you're there you see just how rigid it is.

 Now everybody is scared about China and India.
 That's formidable competition.
 But I have a lot of hope that America will become more competitive, and stay strong.
 I think Americans are very resilient and have the capability to see new opportunities and make changes to respond to them.